 Many blessings ~ Kathie

 Lizzie and Anna had a piano recital on Saturday evening.
 What made this recital special was that every piece was played by ensembles.
 Lizzie and Anna played together.
 Mike took pictures on the video camera, but I forgot to get one on my digital camera.
 So here they are practicing.
 The name of their piece is "Yankee Doodle Variations," and it is an upbeat, fun song.
-Well done, girls!
-One night last week we were coming home late, and an animal darted across our dirt road.
-We followed it and took this picture.
-All we could see were the two yellow eyes.
-It wasn't until we got home and saw this picture that we realized it was a cat.
+Well done, girls! .jpg)

 I learned that President Kennedy was concerned about the climbing obesity rates for our nation, so he commissioned this song/exercise for America's schoolchildren.